macanepa/globant/README.md

-# AWS ETL Pipeline Architecture README
+# AWS ETL Pipeline Architecture

 This README file provides an overview of the ETL (Extract, Transform, Load) pipeline architecture implemented on AWS.